On Axisymmetric and Stationary Solutions of the Self-Gravitating Vlasov System: Numerical Method

-where $W^1(H)$ is the usual Sobolev space of functions defined on $H$ whose first weak derivatives are square integrable. \begin{remark} Due to the imposed axisymmetry of the problem, the integration over the two-dimensional domain $H_{r_b}$ is carried out with respect to the measure $2\pi\rho\drho\dz$.
-As a result, boundary terms on the axis $\mathcal{A}$ are \emph{natural} to the variational problem and vanish, whereas the boundary conditions at infinity $\mathcal{I}_{r_b}$ are imposed \emph{strongly} on the finite element function space. \end{remark}
+\begin{remark} Due to the imposed axisymmetry of the problem, the integration over the two-dimensional domain $D_{r_b}$ is carried out with respect to the measure $2\pi\rho\drho\dz$.
+As a result, boundary terms on the axis $\mathcal{A}$ are \emph{natural} to the variational problem and vanish, whereas the boundary conditions on $\mathcal{I}_{r_b}$ are imposed \emph{strongly} on the finite element function space. \end{remark}

-The variational formulations of the self-gravitating problem read as follows for the Vlasov--Poisson and Einstein--Vlasov systems, respectively. \begin{definition}[Variational Vlasov--Poisson Problem] Find $U_0$ in the space
+The variational formulations for the Vlasov--Poisson and Einstein--Vlasov systems read as follows. \begin{definition}[Variational Vlasov--Poisson Problem] Find $U_0$ in the space